Jeff Rindler is the Executive Director of the Hudson Valley LGBTQ Community Center….

 Farrell Greenwald Brenner is excited to join the Center during a period of growth and action, and to bring her passion for LGBTQ history and justice, feminism, community-building and The X-Files to the table with her….

 Farrell Greenwald Brenner is excited to join the Center during a period of growth and action, and to bring her passion for LGBTQ history and justice, feminism, community-building and The X-Files to the table with her.
-She is a queer troublemaker and a Dana Scully enthusiast and this year published her first book a collection of poetry, with Headmistress Press.
-As a recent graduate of Syracuse University, Farrell comes with years of experience as editor-in-chief of The OutCrowd Magazine, Syracuse University’s LGBTQ publication.
+Farrell serves on the board of the Rhinebeck Theatre Society, is a member of Congregation Emmanuel of the Hudson Valley, and is a new skater with the Mid-Hudson Misfits Roller Derby.
+She is a queer troublemaker and a Dana Scully enthusiast and in 2017 published her first book, a collection of poetry, with Headmistress Press.
 Born and raised in Orange County, NY, she has served her community there as a Mental Health Association helpline volunteer since 2013.
-Farrell graduated with a degree in women’s & gender studies and citizenship & civic engagement and a minor in Russian.
 She also speaks French and some Polish, and wants to learn Yiddish by 2030.

 Julia is the newest member of the Center family.
 She comes with many years of experience….